dimitarpg13/agentic_architectures_and_design_patterns/notebooks/actor-critic/user_input.md

-# Thoughts on User Input
+# User Input for Actor-Critic Agentic Workflow

+Diagram showing how User Input integrates with the rest of the agentic workflow implementing the Actor-Critic paradygm

 ```mermaid
 flowchart TD